 • Wrist strap fiddly for some

-Made from artificial suede and tweed with a leather trim, the Burgon and Ball Love the Gloves were some of the best ladies' gardening gloves on test and were awarded a BBC Gardeners' World Magazine Best Buy for year-round use.
-The materials are high quality and the gloves are breathable, tough and provide protection all year round.
+Made from artificial suede and tweed with a leather trim, the Burgon and Ball Love the Glove were some of the best ladies' gardening gloves on test and were awarded a BBC Gardeners' World Magazine Best Buy for year-round use.
+The materials are high quality, and the gloves are breathable, tough and provide protection all year round.
 The wrist strap is adjustable for a snug fit, but some may find it fiddly.
 They're available in two sizes - small/medium and medium/large.

-Read the full Burgon and Ball Love the Glove review.
+Read the full Burgon and Ball Love the Glove review

 Best gauntlet gloves